Most book lists skip the only question that matters

 4. Daring Greatly by Brene Brown – For authentic growth through vulnerability

 Brene Brown’s research at the University of Houston focuses on shame, courage, and human connection.
+Vulnerability, in Brown’s framework, is emotional exposure, uncertainty, and risk taken without a guarantee of outcome.
 In Daring Greatly, Brown argues – based on her qualitative research into vulnerability and shame resilience – that the behaviors most people avoid (asking for help, admitting uncertainty, receiving feedback) are the same behaviors that produce the deepest growth [4].
-Brown defines vulnerability as emotional exposure, uncertainty, and risk.
 And she makes the case that willingness to be vulnerable predicts stronger relationships and greater authenticity.

 Daring Greatly reframes vulnerability from a weakness to the prerequisite for meaningful connection and professional development.
 For introverts who prefer depth over breadth in relationships, Brown’s framework offers a path to social skills development that honors authentic interaction over performative networking.
 The book doesn’t ask you to become more extroverted.
 But it does ask you to become more honest about what you’re experiencing, which paradoxically makes you more confident in professional settings.